 You don’t have to be controversial.
 Start by looking for ways to show which side of the coin you fall on when it comes to topics in your industry that are commonly debated.

 You could also use your voice and your platform to get behind a certain cause or campaign that reflects your business’s wider mission.
+These kind of unique twitter ideas help broaden awareness.
 People now expect brands to represent their values, so a strong mission and considered ethics are important if you want to win favour with a younger audience.